Bernie Worrell: 1970s

-Worrell's synth lines for Parliament-Funkadelic, and the associated bands, were so widely sampled throughout the 90s, specifically by Dr. Dre, they became a bedrock of hip-hop and the West Coast G-funk sound.
-Worrell's use of the Minimoog bass on the Parliament 1978 song "Flash Light" not only heavily influenced the sound of American R&B music, but served as a bridge to new wave, new age and techno.
+Worrell's synth lines were widely sampled throughout the 1990s by hip-hop producers such as Dr. Dre, becoming a bedrock of the West Coast G-funk sound.
+Worrell's Minimoog bass on "Flash Light" not only heavily influenced the sound of American R&B music, but served as a bridge to new wave, new age, and techno.

-In 1978, Worrell released his debut solo album All the Woo in the World on Arista Records.
-The album, produced by Worrell and George Clinton, featured members of Parliament-Funkadelic and The Brides of Funkenstein.
+In 1978, Worrell released his debut solo album, All the Woo in the World on Arista Records.
+Co-produced by Worrell and Clinton, it featured many other members of Parliament-Funkadelic and the Brides of Funkenstein.

-While funk musicians traditionally utilized electric keyboards, such as the Hammond organ and Fender Rhodes electric piano, Worrell was the second recipient of the Moog synthesizer created by Bob Moog.
-He used the ARP Pro Soloist as well.
-Worrell played synthesizer and digital keyboard on P-Funk songs throughout the 1970s, most notably "Mothership Connection (Star Child)" and "Give Up the Funk (Tear the Roof off the Sucker)" from Mothership Connection (1975) and "Aqua Boogie (A Psychoalphadiscobetabioaquadoloop)" from Motor Booty Affair (1978).

 1980s

-In the early 80s, while P-Funk was on a hiatus from touring, Worrell was recruited to record and perform with Talking Heads, along with other musicians, such as guitarists Alex Weir and Adrian Belew.
-Worrell's experience and feel for different arrangements enhanced the overall sound of the band during their groundbreaking Stop Making Sense era.
-Though he never officially joined Talking Heads, he was a de facto member of the group for most of the '80s.
-He appeared on their 1982 live album The Name of This Band Is Talking Heads and on their 1983 breakthrough album Speaking in Tongues, which Rolling Stone's David Fricke credited as "the album that finally obliterates the thin line separating arty white pop music and deep black funk."
+In the early 1980s, while P-Funk was on a hiatus from touring, Worrell was recruited to record and perform with Talking Heads, along with other musicians such as guitarists Alex Weir and Adrian Belew.
+Though he never officially joined Talking Heads, he was a de facto member of the group for much of the decade.
+He appeared on their 1982 live album The Name of This Band Is Talking Heads and on their 1983 studio album Speaking in Tongues, which Rolling Stone's David Fricke said "finally obliterates the thin line separating arty white pop music and deep black funk."

-He also toured with the band, performing in their iconic 1984 concert film Stop Making Sense.
-Directed by Jonathan Demme, the film is considered one of the best live music documentaries of all time.
-Frontman David Byrne once said "Bernie changed the way I think about music, and the way I think about life."
+He also toured with the band, notably featuring in the 1984 concert film Stop Making Sense.
+Directed by Jonathan Demme, the film is considered one of the best concert films of all time.
+Talking Heads frontman David Byrne once said that "Bernie changed the way I think about music, and the way I think about life."

-Talking Heads officially disbanded in 1991, Worrell was invited to perform with them as part of their 2002 induction into the Rock and Roll Hall of Fame.
+Talking Heads officially disbanded in 1991, but Worrell was invited to perform with them again for their one-off reunion concert at the 2002 Rock and Roll Hall of Fame induction ceremony.

-In 1983, Worrell provided keyboard parts for Mtume's hit song "Juicy Fruit".
+In 1983, Worrell played on Mtume's hit "Juicy Fruit".
 In 1984, Worrell co-produced Fred Schneider's solo album Fred Schneider and the Shake Society and played keyboards and synthesizers on some of the album's tracks.